Undergraduate Faculty Research Grant

 - mentor at least one undergraduate in their research lab each year.

 Faculty at primarily undergraduate institutions (as defined by NSF*) are especially encouraged to apply.

 *…PUIs are accredited colleges and universities (including two-year community colleges) that award Associate's degrees, Bachelor's degrees, and/or Master's degrees in NSF-supported fields, but have awarded 20 or fewer PhD/DSci degrees in all NSF-supported fields during the combined previous two academic years.

-- Junior faculty (pre-tenure)
+- Currently serve as junior faculty (pre-tenure)

-- Evidence that this grant will support a quality undergraduate toxicology research project that is ongoing or will be started no later than fall semester 2020
+- Evidence that this grant will support a quality undergraduate toxicology research project that is ongoing or will be started no later than fall semester 2022

 Award Group: SOT